Chart Color Schemes

 The level of residential development activity in Nedlands - Dalkeith - Crawley was found to be higher than 90% of real estate markets across the country

-Nedlands - Dalkeith - Crawley has recorded approximately 156 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 784 homes were approved, with an additional 28 approved so far in FY26.
-On average, each dwelling has accommodated about 2.7 new residents per year over these five years, reflecting strong demand that supports property values.
+Nedlands-Dalkeith-Crawley has recorded approximately 156 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 784 homes were approved, with an additional 41 approved so far in FY26.
+On average, each dwelling accommodates about 2.7 new residents per year over these five years, reflecting robust demand that supports property values.

-New homes are being built at an average expected construction cost of $906,000, indicating a focus on the premium segment with upmarket properties.
-This financial year has seen around $140.8 million in commercial approvals, suggesting robust commercial development momentum.
-Compared to Greater Perth, Nedlands - Dalkeith - Crawley exhibits moderately higher development activity, at 47.0% above the regional average per person over the five-year period, offering good buyer choice while supporting existing property values.
-The new development consists of approximately 34.0% standalone homes and 66.0% attached dwellings, reflecting a trend towards denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
-This shift contrasts with the area's current housing composition, which is predominantly houses at around 68.0%.
+New homes are being constructed at an average value of $656,000, indicating a focus on the premium segment with upmarket properties.
+This financial year has seen $140.8 million in commercial approvals, suggesting strong commercial development momentum.
+Compared to Greater Perth, Nedlands-Dalkeith-Crawley shows moderately higher development activity, at 47.0% above the regional average per person over the five-year period.
+This maintains good buyer choice while supporting existing property values.
+New development consists of approximately 34.0% standalone homes and 66.0% attached dwellings, reflecting a trend towards denser development that provides accessible entry options for downsizers, investors, and entry-level buyers.

 Frequently Asked Questions - Development